-The current business landscape arguably allows for more opportunity than ever before and many organizations are pre-occupied with quarter over quarter growth.
-Many of them are ignoring the critical efforts which will help them to ensure the long-term viability of their business and protect the most critical assets – their people.
+The current business landscape arguably allows for more opportunity than ever before, and many organizations are pre-occupied with quarter over quarter growth.
+Many of them are ignoring the critical efforts which will help them to ensure the long-term viability of their business and protect the most vital assets – their people.

 The truth is somewhere in the middle

 The truth is that business continuity planning will likely never die.
-The planning approach may undergo changes and become greatly different in the future, but it will never really disappear.
+The planning approach may change and become considerably different in the future, but it will never really disappear.

 Business continuity planning will always be required and will prepare the organizations for the possibility of something going wrong.
 As long as leaders care about protecting their organizations from losses or closures, business continuity planning will continue to be around in one way or another.

-However, this absolutely does not mean that the field of business continuity planning is perfect.
-Those that predict it’s the disappearance, obviously have some reasons for their beliefs, and these are often very valid criticisms.
+However, this does not mean that the field of business continuity planning is perfect.
+Those that predict it’s the disappearance have some reasons for their beliefs, and these are often very valid criticisms.
 Here are some of them:

-Many industries suffer from the very same issue and the only solutions seem to be finding professionals that are adaptable to change, and they truly care about what their clients’ specific needs are.
+Many industries suffer from the very same issue, and the only solutions seem to be finding professionals that are adaptable to change.
+They genuinely care about what their clients’ specific needs are.

 On the other hand, not everything that hasn’t changed in some time is useless.
 Many business continuity planning activities revolve around procedures that do not need to change much, as the time tested approach can be applied to any organization, regardless of their industry or size.

-Another struggle business continuity planners face is a level of senior leadership and management engagement.
-The root of the problem is not necessarily a lack of tools or consultant’s engagement approach, but rather the fact that senior management has much more to worry about other business continuity planning efforts.
+Another struggle business continuity planners face a level of senior leadership and management engagement.
+The root of the problem is not necessarily a lack of tools or a consultant’s engagement approach, but rather the fact that senior management has much more to worry about than business continuity planning efforts.

 The business continuity professional understands the planning, and the senior management understands their business, but neither one can accomplish their goals without working collaboratively.
-Engagement from the top is imperative to business continuity planning efforts.
+Engagement from senior leadership is imperative to business continuity planning efforts.

 What the future holds?

 In our opinion, the business continuity planning is not dead, but it has its issues and challenges.
-The solution is not to completely eliminate it, but rather to assess and improve what can be improved, and potentially retire ineffective and outdated approaches.
+The solution is not to eliminate it, but rather to assess and improve what can be improved and potentially retire ineffective and outdated approaches.

-StratoGrid Advisory is a Business Continuity Management BCM Program Advisory and IT Advisory firm in Ottawa that can provide you with the experience and knowledge needed to successfully implement BCM Program in your organization.
+StratoGrid Advisory is a Business Continuity Management (BCM) Advisory firm in the Ottawa/Gatineau region that can provide you with the experience and knowledge needed to successfully implement a BCM Program in your organization.